 Mysterious Stairs in the Forests of the World

 Surely, some of these staircases in the middle of nowhere may have been part of a town or building that has long since crumbled to the ground.
 However, some of them seem new – almost like someone had put them there yesterday.
-The very first stories that surfaced on Reddit opened the floodgates for more and more people to come forward with their own true accounts of random stairs in the woods and parks.
+The very first stories that surfaced on Reddit opened the floodgates for more and more people to come forward with their own accounts of random stairs in the woods and parks.

-What seems to have begun as a fictional Creepypasta phenomenon became a string of real stories recounted from both rangers and the public mostly from the Eastern U.S. However, soon, stories poured in from other nations including Portugal, Norway, and the Philippines.
+What seems to have begun as a Creepypasta phenomenon became a string of stories recounted from both rangers and the public mostly from the Eastern U.S. However, soon, stories poured in from other nations including Portugal, Norway, and the Philippines.
 As it turns out, mysterious staircases in the forest are not uncommon and many of them have been around for centuries or millennia.

 Etruscan Pyramid of Bomarzo